 Southern California Edison Company (“SCE”), Enron Energy Services, Inc. and Enron Energy Marketing Corp. (“Enron ESPs”) and APS Energy Services Company, Inc. (“APSES”) (together, “Stipulating Parties”) previously agreed to request that the assigned Administrative Law Judge (“ALJ”) stay further proceedings in Case Nos.
 01-01-029 and 01-02-031 until June 15, 2001.
 On April 25, 2001, the assigned Administrative Law Judge issued a ruling that removed these proceedings from the calendar, to be reset on motion of any party.
 On June 20, 2001, the Stipulating Parties filed a motion to request a further stay of these proceedings until July 31, 2001, subject to the deletion of the second paragraph commencing on page 2 of the Stipulation and its replacement with certain additional language.
 In view of recent developments, the Stipulating Parties hereby file this motion to request a further stay of these proceedings until [pick a date], 2001, subject to the deletion of the second paragraph commencing on page 2 of the amended Stipulation and its replacement with the following:

-The Stipulating Parties now wish to amend further the same paragraph, to read as follows:

 On April 5, 2001, SCE filed with the California Public Utilities Commission (“Commission”) Advice Letter No. 1529-E which proposes the use of a procured energy (“PE”) cost calculation for certain purposes including the calculation of energy credits for direct access customers from and after January 19, 2001 (“PE Advice Letter”).
 On October 2, 2001, SCE and the California Public Utilities Commission entered into a Settlement Agreement (“Settlement”).
-At such time as the Settlement (or any successor mechanism acceptable to SCE) is implemented through the approval of an advice letter filed by SCE to establish the PROACT account, SCE will commit to pay the energy credit to the Enron ESPs and APSES using the methodology it employed up to January 5, 2001, for energy provided to direct access customers of those ESPs through and including January 18, 2001.
+At such time as the Settlement (or any successor mechanism acceptable to SCE) is implemented through the approval of an advice letter filed by SCE to establish the PROACT account, SCE will commit to pay the energy credit, plus accrued interest at the rate specified in their respective Energy Service Provider Service Agreements, to the Enron ESPs and APSES using the methodology it employed up to January 5, 2001, for energy provided to direct access customers of those ESPs through and including January 18, 2001.
 The payment of such credits shall be made no later than February 28, 2002.
 The parties further stipulate that the amount to of such credits to be paid to Enron is $XXXXX and the amount of such credits to be paid to APS is $ ZZZZZ.
-As a separate and distinct stipulation, at such time as the Settlement (or any successor mechanism acceptable to SCE) is implemented and the PE Advice Letter adopted, SCE will further commit that it will calculate and pay the energy credit to the Enron ESPs and APS using the PE cost calculation contained in the PE Advice Letter for the period commencing on January 19, 2001 and ending on the date fixed by the Commission or reviewing court as the end date of the rate freeze.
-This additional payment shall be made by the later of February 28, 2002 or the date that the PE Advice Letter is adopted.
+As a separate and distinct stipulation, at such time as the PE Advice Letter is adopted, SCE will further commit that it will calculate and pay the energy credit, plus accrued interest, to the Enron ESPs and APS using the PE cost calculation contained in the PE Advice Letter for the period commencing on January 19, 2001 and ending on the date fixed by the Commission or reviewing court as the end date of the rate freeze.
+This additional payment shall be made by the later [why not the earlier?] of February 28, 2002 or the date that the PE Advice Letter is adopted.
 Calculation of those energy credits utilizing the PX Rate Schedule shall include a pro-ration of bill cycles through and including January 18, 2001, and true-ups for ISO settlement charge forecasts based on the December 2000 and January 2001 final ISO invoices.

 The Stipulating Parties respectfully request that the assigned ALJ enter an order implementing the terms of this Stipulation.
 The Stipulating Parties agree that this Stipulation may be signed in separate, conforming copies, which, upon execution by all parties, shall constitute an original, signed copy.